mikepfeiffer/azure-iac-bootcamp/Lab 2/README.md

 After you've completed this lab, practice your Git workflow skills again.
 Make sure your local repos are up-to-date, and then make a change to your README.
 Commit and push your changes to GitHub, and pull the updates into the copy you have inside your Cloud Shell.

-## Bonus Points

-After you've completed this lab, practice your Git workflow skills again.
-Make sure your local repos are up-to-date, and then make a change to your README.
-Commit and push your changes to GitHub, and pull the updates into the copy you have inside your Cloud Shell.

 ## Lifelines